 • Riding on perfect footing in the indoor arena.
 Maintained daily.

 • Body clip

 Daily logs and regular owner/trainer/agent/veterinarian updates and interface

 This unit delivers a dry cold with active compression which can be helpful as part of a treatment program for many conditions involving inflammation and soft tissue injuries.
 These include acute tendon injuries, suspensory desmitis, laminitis, and splints.
 Additionally, horses may benefit from this therapy to minimize swelling post-operatively in certain procedures.
 Treatment sessions are customized to your horse’s needs.

-- To increase performance of sport horses
+- To increase the performance of sport horses

-- To increase suppleness of the horse
+- To increase the suppleness of the horse

 - To vitalize the organism

 - Slow healing bone & degenerative joint injuries

 We love horses and we will do our best to care for your animals, every day.